BrettCawley/brettcawley.github.io/_posts/2019-8-23-Create-A-Lightning-Network-On-Simnet.md

 and close the terminal.

 >Is the wallet balance reporting as 0, even though the command ran successfully?
 If not, great! ignore the rest of this message.
-If so, perhaps try restarting lnd.
-Find alice's lnd terminal, cancel it (Ctrl+C), Then restart back up at the ["**Creating the Lightning Node**"](/#CreateLightningNode) section and repeat the steps, but call lncli using the **unlock** argument, not create.
+If so, perhaps try restarting then unlocking lnd.
+Find alice's lnd terminal, cancel it (Ctrl+C), Then restart back up at the ["**Creating Our Lightning Nodes**"](/#CreateLightningNode) section.
+In the subsequent step, unlock lnd by calling lncli using the **unlock** argument, not create.
 After successfully unlocking, come back here and try the wallet balance command again.
+If it still doesn't work, try to investigate using the getinfo command mentioned earlier.

 Lets do the same for `charlie` now.
 Find the terminal running `btcd`, cancel it by pressing `Ctrl+C` a couple of times, and set it to mine to `<CHARLIE_ADDRESS>`: